Chinese Globetrotter! After having worked in the export and promotion of wine in France...

 Located in the heart of the Loire Valley near Angers, Château Soucherie is a wine estate...

-On either side of the Loire, the Berthier vineyards offer several appellations in the Centre-Loire, Sancerre, Giennois and Pouilly-Fumé.
-There are a total of 25 ha of vines cultivated in sustainable viticulture, on different terroirs, mostly composed of flint, limestone and clay-limestone.
+On either side of the Loire, born from the combination of these two estates, Vignobles Berthier offers several appellations from the Centre-Loire, Sancerre, Giennois and Pouilly-Fumé.
+There are a total of 25 hectares of vines cultivated in sustainable viticulture, on different terroirs, mostly composed of flint, limestone and clay-limestone.

 Winegrower is not our profession but our passion.
 What is important for us today is to enhance the value of our terroir, to perpetuate the family heritage with our touch of modernity.
 It is from this dream that our parcel vintages were born, a Place, a Soil, a Wine.
 Flint, Marne and Caillottes soils are worked and vinified in the same way.